The ‘Tiger King’ industrial complex is everything that’s wrong with Hollywood in 2020

 The first thing that happened after the series took off is Netflix rushed out a bonus episode, The Tiger King and I, less than three weeks later.
 Joel McHale hosted, interviewing some of the show’s many Southern-fried side characters.

-Then came the Fox special TMZ Investigates – Tiger King: What Really Went Down.
+Then came the Fox special TMZ Investigates—Tiger King: What Really Went Down.

 After that, Investigation Discovery announced its new show, Investigating the Strange World of Joe Exotic, and followed it up with The Truth Behind Joe Exotic: The Rick Kirkham Story, which is set to air in June.